 - Keep your stash secure, especially if you have edibles, like cookies or candy.
 You don’t want your kid to be looking for a snack and grabbing the wrong brownie.

 Don’t be reckless.
 Taking these steps not only creates a safe environment for your kids, but also the appearance of one.

 Again, alcohol consumption offers something of a roadmap.
 Having a beer or cocktail now and then probably won’t damage your case.
 But if it impairs your ability to care for your children, it’s going to cause waves.
 The same goes for cannabis use.

 Substance abuse, regardless of the substance, will most likely come up in a child custody dispute.
 If you smoke with your kids in the room, if you get high and forget to pick them up after soccer practice, or if, god forbid, you light up and get behind the wheel–especially if your kids are in the car–that will come back on you.
 And it’s not a good look.

 Recreational marijuana may be legal in California now.
 You may be able to buy it at the new pot shop in the strip mall down the way.
 But that doesn’t mean it won’t impact your custody case.
 It’s important to know the potential ramifications.
 All of them.

 If you have questions about the impact of marijuana use on a custody case, it’s probably in your best interest to talk to an attorney.
 They can offer a realistic idea of what to expect.

-But in the end, if you have serious concerns about legal marijuana use damaging custody claims, your best option is to take a break.
+But in the end, if you have serious concerns about legal marijuana and child custody, your best option is to take a break.
 Don’t give your ex any more ammunition to use against you than you have to.

 Related Reading: Why You Need a Parenting Plan